 Since our formation, we have had recurring losses and negative cash flows from operating activities and have significant future commitments.
 For the six months ended December 31, 2012, we had losses of approximately \$9.4 million and negative cash flows from operating activities of approximately \$5.8 million.
 We believe that our financial resources as of December 31, 2012 should enable us to continue funding the negative cash flows from operating activities until sometime during the three months ended September 30, 2013.
-Furthermore, commencing October 2013, our senior convertible debentures are subject to a non-contingent redemption option that could require us to make a payment of approximately \$13.3 million, including accrued interest.
+Furthermore, if we do not redeem our convertible debentures in connection with this offering (see "- Sales of Stock/Issuance of Debt and Securities") commencing October 2013, our senior convertible debentures are subject to a non-contingent redemption option that could require us to make a payment of approximately \$13.3 million, including accrued interest.
 Since we expect to continue incurring negative cash flows from operations and in light of the potential cash requirement in connection with our convertible debentures, there is substantial doubt about our ability to continue operating as a going concern.